JoelChG/RepData_PeerAssessment1/PA1_template.md

 ## 5       20 0.0755
 ## 6       25 2.09
 ```
-Let's create a time series plot, with the 5-minute interval on the x-axis, and
+Let's create a time series plot, with the 5-minute intervals on the x-axis, and
 the average number of steps taken, averaged across all day on the y-axis.